 The interests in and development of the Jubilee Field are governed by the terms of the Jubilee UUOA.
 The parties to the Jubilee UUOA, the collective interest holders in each of the WCTP and DT Blocks, initially agreed that interests in the Jubilee Unit will be shared equally, with each block deemed to contribute 50% of the area of such unit.
 The respective interests in the Jubilee Unit were therefore initially determined by the respective interests in such contributed block interests.
 Pursuant to the terms of the Jubilee UUOA, the percentage of such contributed interests is subject to a process of redetermination once sufficient development work has been completed in the unit.
 The initial redetermination process was completed on October 14, 2011.
-As a result of the initial redetermination process, the tract participating interest in the Jubilee Unit) was increased from 23.5% to 24.1%.
+As a result of the initial redetermination process, the tract participation was determined to be 54.4% for the WCTP Block and 45.6% for the DT Block.
+Consequently, our Unit Interest (participating interest in the Jubilee Unit) was increased from 23.5% to 24.1% upon completion of the initial redetermination process.
+Following the acquisition of Anadarko WCTP Company, which owned a participating interest in the WCTP Block and DT Block, our Unit Interest (participating interest in the Jubilee Unit) increased from 24.1% to 42.1%.
 An additional redetermination could occur sometime if requested by a party that holds greater than a 10% interest in the Jubilee Unit.
 We cannot assure you that any redetermination pursuant to the terms of the Jubilee UUOA will not negatively affect our interests in the Jubilee Unit or that such redetermination will be satisfactorily resolved.